lukeify/notes/PiHole on UniFi OS 3.md

 1. When the firmware on your UDM is updated, `/data` and `/etc/systemd` will be preserved.
 These contain our container storage and boot scripts, respectively.
 But—`/var` and `/usr` will be deleted!
    This is where we symlink our container to (via `machinectl`).
-   Furthermore, any additional debian packages that are installed on the host OS (like `systemd-container`) will also be deleted.
+   Furthermore, any additional Debian packages that are installed on the host OS (like `systemd-container`) will also be deleted.
    To mitigate this, we can run a script on boot to reinstall our packages and re-symlink our container so `machinectl` can control it, which is again provided by `unifios-utilities`:

     ```shell